By Tracy Moore,

 Parents need to know that Me, Eloise features the mischievous Eloise up to her usual antics: lying, manipulating, and defying the rules to have a little fun.
 She eventually takes responsibility for her actions, but the majority of her behavior is not the sort most parents want their children to emulate, and there are no consequences for her offenses.

-It's Eloise's (voiced by Mary Mouser) 6th birthday, and instead of big excitement for her special day, the Plaza is bustling with anticipation of the arrival of a Japanese family with an 8-year-old daughter, Yuko, who happens to be an accomplished violinist.
+In Me, Eloise, Eloise (voiced by Mary Mouser) gets into antics while living at the Plaza Hotel.
+These include preparing for her 6th birthday, and instead of big excitement for her special day, the Plaza is bustling with anticipation of the arrival of a Japanese family with an 8-year-old daughter, Yuko, who happens to be an accomplished violinist.
 Can Eloise overcome her jealousy and help Yuko adjust to hotel living, especially without getting into trouble?

 Families can talk about rules.
 Why are rules important?
-What happened to Eloise when she disobeyed the rules?
+What happened to Eloise when she disobeyed the rules in Me, Eloise?
 What are some important rules at your house?

 Did Eloise get in trouble for lying?
 Why is it important to tell the truth?